visionconnect-gmbh/gitlab-issue-creator/README_en.md

 ## How it works

-1. **Open an email:** Find the email you want to turn into a ticket.
+1. **Open an email:** Find the email you want to turn into an issue.
 2. **Click the add-on button:** In the Thunderbird toolbar (usually top right), click the add-on button to open the small window.
 3. **Select a project:** Start typing in the search field to find your GitLab project and select it from the list.
 4. **Review title & description:** The title comes from the email subject, and the description is the full email thread.
 Adjust as needed.
-5. **Create the ticket:** Click "Create Ticket".
+5. **Create the issue:** Click "Create Issue".
 The add-on sends everything to GitLab, and boom — the issue is created!

 ## Configuration